Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Proof of the main theorem

 \begin{prop} Let $K$ be a locally finite countable polyhedral complex, let $G$ be a finitely generated group acting properly discontinuously and cocompactly on $K$, and let $H$ be a lattice in $\Aut(K)$.

 Then there exists an $(L^\infty,L^0)$-measure equivalence coupling from $H$ to $G$. \end{prop}

-In particular, let $G$ be a non-abelian right-angled Artin group, and let $H$ be an infinitely generated (non-uniform) lattice in the automorphism group of the universal cover of the Salvetti complex of $G$ (examples were constructed in \cite[Section~4.2]{HH}, and these have unbounded torsion).
+In particular, let $G$ be a non-abelian right-angled Artin group, and let $H$ be an infinitely generated (non-uniform) lattice in the automorphism group of the universal cover of the Salvetti complex of $G$ (examples were constructed in \cite[Section~4.2]{HH}, and these have unbounded finite subgroups).
 Then there exists an $(L^\infty,L^0)$-measure equivalence coupling from $H$ to $G$.

 \begin{proof} We view $\Aut(K)$, equipped with its Haar measure, as a measure equivalence coupling between $G$ and $H$, where the action of $G\times H$ is via $(g,h)\cdot f=gfh^{-1}$.
 As $G$ acts cocompactly on $K$, we can find a finite set $V_0$ of representatives of the $G$-orbits of vertices in $K$.
 Fix $v_0\in V_0$.
 Then $X=\{f\in\Aut(K)\mid f(v_0)\in V_0\}$ is a measurable fundamental domain for the $G$-action on $\Aut(K)$.
 We let $c:H\times X\to G$ be the associated measure equivalence cocycle.
 We aim to prove that for every $h\in H$, $c(h,\cdot)$ takes only finitely many values.